johannes-lindgren/pure-parse/packages/pure-parse/docs/guide/guards.md

 ## Arrays

 Arrays are ordered sets of elements of the same type.
-Use the `arrayGuard()` function to create a validation function for an array type:
+Use the `arrayGuard()` function to create a validation function for an arrays type:

 ```ts
 const isBase = literalGuard('A', 'T', 'C', 'G')